MohamedHamed19m/capl-docs-parser-mcp/docs/README_MCP.md

 ### 1. `semantic_search_capl_docs`

-Performs a semantic search across the entire CAPL documentation to find functions and snippets that are most relevant to a natural language query.
+Finds and ranks relevant CAPL function names based on a natural language query.

 **Parameters:**

 *   `query` (str): The natural language search query (e.g., "how to send an ethernet packet").
 *   `doc_paths` (List[str], optional): A list of paths to the documentation directories.
 Defaults to `["./inputs"]`.
-*   `top_k` (int, optional): The number of top matching results to return.
-Defaults to 5.
+*   `top_k` (int, optional): The number of top matching functions to return.
+Defaults to `20`.
-*   `min_score` (float, optional): The minimum relevance score (between 0 and 1) for a result to be included.
-Defaults to 0.1.
 *   `force_rebuild_index` (bool, optional): If `True`, the server will delete the cache and rebuild the search index before performing the search.
 Defaults to `False`.

 **Returns:**

-A dictionary containing the search results, including the most relevant function names and the specific documentation chunks that matched the query.
+A dictionary with a ranked list of relevant function names and their scores.

 ### 2. `get_capl_function_details`